NewmanJustice/OKR_Manager/README.md

 - Only new migrations are applied; existing data is preserved.

 ### 6. Troubleshooting
+- If you see a Prisma provider mismatch error (e.g., `The datasource provider postgresql specified in your schema does not match the one specified in the migration_lock.toml, sqlite`):
+  - You must reset your migrations for PostgreSQL.
+See `POSTGRES_DEV.md` for instructions.
 - Check Azure Web App logs for errors.
 - Ensure all secrets are set in Azure, not in code.
 - If you see `.next` missing errors, check Docker build logs for build failures.